-- Regularly canvas children and young people's views on the extent and nature of bullying. - · Ensure that all pupils know how to express worries and anxieties about bullying. - · Ensure that all pupils are aware of the range of sanctions which may be applied against those engaging in bullying. - · Involve pupils in anti-bullying campaigns in schools and embedded messages in the wider school curriculum. - · Publicise the details of help lines and websites. - · Offer support to pupils who have been bullied and to those who are bullying in order to address the problems they have.
+- Regularly canvas children and young people's views on the extent and nature of bullying. - Use our 'learn to fly' assemblies and PSHE lessons to develop pupil views of positive friendship. - Use our 'learn to fly' assemblies and PSHE lessons to revisit bullying/anti bullying regularly. - Ensure that all pupils know how to express worries and anxieties about bullying. - Ensure that all pupils are aware of the range of sanctions which may be applied against those engaging in bullying. - Involve pupils in anti-bullying campaigns in schools and embedded messages in the wider school curriculum. - Publicise the details of helplines and websites. - Offer support to pupils who have been bullied and to those who are bullying in order to address the problems they have.